barebox/barebox/Documentation/user/state.rst

 .. _state_framework,backend_storage_type:

-Backend Storage Types (e.g. media storage layout)
+Backend Storage Types (e.g. Media Storage Layout)
 -------------------------------------------------

 The serialized data (``raw`` or ``dtb``) can be stored to different backend